practicalli/neovim/docs/install/neovim.md

 ## Install Neovim

-Use the [GitHub releases](https://github.com/neovim/neovim/releases/) for the latest version of Neovim, or use a Package manager for the operating system if the version of Neovim is 0.9.x
+Install from the [:fontawesome-brands-github: Neovim GitHub releases](https://github.com/neovim/neovim/releases/) for the latest version of Neovim, or use a Package manager for the operating system.

 === "Linux AppImage"